 According to Cochrane, integral to any review process is the creation of clear inclusion and exclusion criteria.
-Understanding what terms and phrases apply to your search and which ones don't among all members of the research team is a crucial step in the review process.
+Understanding what terms and phrases apply to your search and which ones do not, among all members of the research team is a crucial step in the review process.

 Defining eligibility criteria will streamline the searching, screening, and review process.
 This step should take place after defining your research question and before you start crafting your search strategies.

 This is a key feature that distinguishes knowledge syntheses from non-methods driven literature reviews.

 Overall, your inclusion and eligibility criteria are a central feature of your protocol and 'a priori' design for your systematic review.
-This criteria guides which studies are selected for inclusion in your study during review steps: A. titles and abstracts; and B. full text review.
+This criteria guides which studies are selected for inclusion in your study during the review steps for: 1) titles and abstract and 2) full-text.

 It is determined during the development of your protocol (plan) for the review.
 Some knowledge syntheses allow for the modification of eligibility criteria at later stages (e.g. scoping reviews).
 Any changes to your criteria, different than those in your protocol, should be clearly reported and justified in your manuscript.